 A good EMM will ensure security policy enforcement and compliance and enhance employee productivity while ensuring mobility, data security, flexibility, and employee privacy.

-How BYOD is Reshaping Enterprise Mobility Management?
+How Bring Your Own Device (BYOD) is Reshaping Enterprise Device Management?

 BYOD has played a considerable role in the emerging EMM market.
 When the first iPhone hit the shelves, the surge of BYOD programs in organizations across diversified verticals was witnessed.
 To ensure that personally owned devices are free from contingencies while being used for work and at work, embracing a solution that can cover all the pitfalls became mandatory.
 Organizations turned to EMM as a solution.